danielcodes/big_brother/README.md

 ### Our Approach towards addressing these issues
 	1. Understanding and defining violent extremism
 	2. A day in the life of a "target"
+		A target can be of any gender, age, religion and in any location.
+In this respect, it becomes essential to understand the lives of dofferent target groups.
+We have covered a few below:
+			* Children and adolescents: Probably, the most vulnerable group, spends an average of 7.5 hours a day on various entertainment media <sup>1</sup>.
 	3. Identifying apportunities to identify targets
 	4. Developing addressal mechanisms for intervention
 	5. Creating and pushing content online